gcarrascohuertas/electrochemical_ORR_procesing_autolab/README.md

 # ORR reaction in the laboratory

-Most common technique for ORR studies is cyclic voltammetry using rotating disk electrode (RDE), and rotating ring-disk electrode (RRDE).
+Most common technique for ORR studies is cyclic voltammetry using a rotating disk electrode (RDE), and rotating ring-disk electrode (RRDE).
 Here I used experimental protocol described in readme_experimental_protocol.md

 # Bibliography